-Lunch will be served from 11:15 am to 11:55 pm in the cafeteria, with two hot lunch choices each day.
+Lunch will be served from 11:15 to 11:55 am in the cafeteria, with two hot lunch choices each day.
 We will use two lines to serve the lunches, and students must practice social distancing while they wait to get their food.
 There will be signage on the floor to direct students.
 Here is the link to the lunch menu.
 When the weather is nice, we encourage students to go outside, on campus, to eat their lunches.
-Students can also eat in the cafeteria, library, auxiliary gym balconies, and the auditorium.
+Students can also eat in the cafeteria, library, auxiliary gym balconies, and auditorium.
 Students must practice social distancing while eating their lunches.
 Students need to place their trash in the recycle and trash cans.
-Students who bring their own lunch are encouraged to eat outside, the library, auxiliary gym balconies, or auditorium to reduce the number of students in the cafeteria.
+Students who bring their lunch are encouraged to eat outside or in the library, auxiliary gym balconies, or auditorium to reduce the number of students in the cafeteria.

 On behalf of Boulder High School, I would like to wish you all a Happy New Year.
 Like many of you, I am looking forward to good health and prosperity for our entire community in 2021.
 I know the past several months have been challenging for us all...